liquidapps-io/docs/docs/developers/harmony-getting-started.md

   /*

-    tesget - provide a URI using the DAPP Network Oracle syntax and an expected result, it the result does not match the expected field, the transaction fails
+    testget - provide a URI using the DAPP Network Oracle syntax and an expected result, if the result does not match the expected field, the transaction fails

     testrnd - fetch oracle request based on URI without expected field assertion